Top 5 Christmas Events in Greenville, SC

 Swamp Rabbit Holiday Flea Market – A small holiday fair is held 2 Saturdays during December at the popular Swamp Rabbit Cafe, a local cafe/coffeeshop/co-op store.
-They also host a holiday pie night on 2 separate occasion so those with a sweet tooth will want to plan a visit!
+They also host a holiday pie night on 2 separate occasion so those with a sweet tooth will definitely want to plan a visit!
 Location: 205 Cedar Lane Rd.

 Downtown Lights – Although there is not much in the way of lights downtown, there is a nice tree decked out in the Clemson team colors near the Tiger Sports Store.
 You will also find a nice walkway lined with colorful trees right behind the Clemson tree.

 The Griswold House Lights – This popular, long running neighborhood choreographed light show has now moved to a church and has been renamed “The Passion of the Lights.”
 Location: 506 Edwards Rd.

 National Gingerbread Competition – Although this event is not actually located in the Upstate, it’s worth a mention as it is definitely worthy of the hour drive to Asheville.
 Now in its’ 27th year, this amazing competition held at the ritzy Omni Park Grove features dozens of intricately decorated gingerbread houses.